 Screen updates

-While we are using a Range variable to insert the note text, the changes are still visible on the screen as they are made, so this macro is a decent candidate to disable screen updates while running.
+While we are using a Range variable to insert the note text, the changes are still visible on the screen as they are made, so this macro is a good candidate to disable screen updates while running.
 On the other hand, the simple changes are probably fast enough that we wouldn't notice the difference.

 Undo record